Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Nursing.com takes our #1 spot and editor’s choice selection for a number of reasons, but most notably for their combination of awesome practice material and affordable price.

-With an all-in cost of under $250 for their 1 Year + NCLEX Prep plan, they are about the best value in NCLEX prep for what you get.
-This includes 300+ on-demand video lessons, cheat sheets, an eBook, 6,000+ practice questions, and simulated exams.
+With a monthly subscription cost of $59, or as low as $21 if you buy the two-year plan, they are about the best value in NCLEX prep for what you get.
+This includes 300+ on-demand video lessons, cheat sheets, an eBook, 6,500+ practice questions, and simulated exams.

 But it’s not just the quantity and breadth of review material that blew us away with Nursing.com.
 We also loved the quality of these materials.
 Their video lessons are short and digestible at just 10 minutes each, and feature all sorts of sharp graphics and diagrams for visual learners.